 10 Key Benefits of using Robots in the Early Learning Environment today

 With the promotion of STEM in early childhood education, robotics for preschoolers brings coding into the early learning environment.
-A number of benefits are associated with this that include:
+A number of benefits of robotics in education associated with this include:

 1. Coding teaches the literacy of the 21st century